 Before distortion had a name, before arena tours and stacks of Marshalls, there was a smoky cellar in Richmond, England, where blues ghosts whispered to teenage boys in torn trousers.

-It was 1963, and The Yardbirds were just another scrappy R&B band looking for gigs in a post-war landscape still rationing electricity.
+It was 1963, and The Yardbirds were just another scrappy R&B band looking for gigs in a post-war Britain still rationing electricity.
 But something in their DNA glowed radioactive.
 At the center of their sound was a holy-grail quest to redefine the electric guitar.

-His solos weren’t performances; they were prayers.
 And for a time, The Yardbirds carried that fire.

 But when the band dared to flirt with pop—recording “For Your Love,” with its eerie harpsichord and suspicious commercial promise—Clapton packed his case and walked.
 He refused to watch the blues get sold like bubblegum.